zeefromzee/Quantum-KeyGen/CODE_OF_CONDUCT.md

 1. **Clear Attribution Statement**: A visible acknowledgment in the README, documentation, or principal interface stating:
    - The original project name: "Quantum-Inspired Key Generator"
    - The original author's name: Zeel
-   - A link to the original repository: https://github.com/zeefromzee/Quantum-KeyGen
+   - A link to the original repository:[Quantum-KeyGen](https://github.com/zeefromzee/Quantum-KeyGen)

 2. **License Inclusion**: The full text of the MIT License with Attribution Requirement must be included in all distributions and derivative works.